workergnome/exquisite_donut/README.md

 **Rule 6.4**

 All drawing **MUST** use a framerate of 60fps when calculating acceleration and velocity.
 All drawing **SHOULD** attempt to display particles at 60fps.

----

-## Questions

-* Should we have some sort of offset, that allows particles to go offscreen?
-* Do we need to worry about bezels?